X

 Tips for growing asparagus beans during hot weather:

-• Bean production may seem slow as vines grow but will increase with vine size.
+• Bean production may seem slow as vines grow, but it will increase with vine size.

 • Harvest beans often to encourage production.